-Note: If you don't mind losing all data on your iPad (iOS 9 supported), you can directly use iTunes to restore your iPad into factory settings.
+Note: If you don't mind losing all data on your iPad (iOS 11 supported), you can directly use iTunes to restore your iPad into factory settings.
 But I suggest you backup your iPad data in Recovery Mode, because there may be lots of precious documents, videos, photos and many other files in your iPad.

 Fix iPad stuck in Recovery Mode with no data loss!

 Step 1.
-Connect your iPad to your computer with a USB cable and launch Dr.Fone.
-Click "iOS System Recovery" from "More Tools" on the left-hand side of the main window.
-This program will detect your iPad and tell you to confirm, then click "Download" to get the firmware.
+Connect your iPad to your computer with a USB cable and launch dr.fone.
+Click "Repair" from the main window.

 Step 2.
-When Dr.Fone download the firmware, it will continue to fix your iPad.
+When dr.fone download the firmware, it will continue to fix your iPad.
 In less than 10 minutes, it will tell you that your iPad is restarting to normal mode.